 - "I said, 'Kiss me, you are beautiful; these are truly the last days.'
 You grabbed my hand and we fell into it.
 Like a daydream.
 Or a fever." from "The Dead Flag Blues" is particularly heart-wrenching.
 This is, arguably, the most bleak and depressing piece of music ever written.
-The cheery bit and the end actually makes it worse.
+The cheery bit at the end can actually make it worse.

 - The whole track has a feeling of a person despairing and slowly succumbing to nihilism and depression.
 The track of the song even implies this - flags imply meaning and order.
 If the flags are "dead", what happened to those things?